brigonzalez/Mockingbird/README.md

 Download from [here](https://github.com/brigonzalez/Mockingbird/releases/download/1.0.0/Mockingbird.1.0.0.dmg)

+**NOTE**: Your Mac may ask you for permission to allow the app to "monitor input from your keyboard even while using other apps."
+This is functionality is necessary only to show and hide the app using ⌘⇧v (command + shift + v) keyboard shortcut from anywhere on your Mac.

 ## Instructions

-Any time you copy a string of text, it will automatically be saved to the Mockingbird app clipboard.
+Any time you copy a string of text while Mockingbird is running, the text will automatically be saved to the Mockingbird app clipboard.

 To **copy** text from the Mockingbird app you can:
 * double click on the text you'd like to copy